WESTERN AUSTRALIA TRIP 30TH SEPTEMBER TO 20TH

 Descending to the boardwalks below to explore the Ancient Empire Walk, among the tingle trees.
 These giant eucalyptus trees are found nowhere else in Australia or on earth some have been standing for more than 400 years.
 Some have hollows at the bottom of the trunk of the tree where it is possible to walk inside, quite spectacular.

-William Bay areas where we had lunch at the Denmark Good Food Factory
+lunch at the Denmark Good Food Factory

 in lovely grounds where you could eat indoors or outside, well laid out surrounded by a beautiful garden.
 Indoors there was more seating and a collection of homemade goodies to purchase if you have a yen for chocolate and nougat, gluten free available.
 We all had lunch mainly consisting of burgers and fresh salad, well presented and delicious, also gluten free available.
 Out the back near where we parked was the cows grazing in the paddock great atmosphere.